Louise Bogan: Poems, Quotes and Epigrams

-Louise Bogan has long been one of my favorite poets, and it's a shame (actually, a travesty) that she isn't better known today.
+Louise Bogan has long been one of my favorite poets, and it's a shame—actually, a complete and utter travesty!—that she isn't better known today.
+In my opinion

-the hard-to-find "After the Persian," followed by an essay by Jeffrey Woodward on Bogan's poem "The Mark." — Michael R. Burch, editor, The HyperTexts
+splendid "Song for the Last Act," followed by an essay by Jeffrey Woodward on Bogan's poem "The Mark." — Michael R. Burch, editor, The HyperTexts

 After the Persian